-This guide was written for the Kodi 19.1 release on Android, most also applies to other platforms.
-Updated 28th July 2021.
+This guide was originally written for the Kodi 18 release on Android, most also applies to other platforms.
+Updated 28th July 2021 for Kodi 19.1 and 9th May 2023 for Kodi 20.1.

 Setup

 On a device with limited storage capacity, for example the Mi Box S which is an Android Box with only 8GB storage capacity (5.4GB available to apps), you will likely run into capacity problems when your Kodi library grows.
 You can either format a USB drive (or SD card if your device has a slot) as device storage and then move the entire Kodi app data, or just the Thumbnails folder, to that drive or to an external (network) drive.
 If you are on a wired LAN there is a good chance that the Box can access a network drive faster than an attached USB drive, and it does not need to deal with encryption which is a good thing for a weak CPU.